Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Remote:** A named reference to another Git repository.
 When you create a repo, Git creates a remote named "origin" that is the default remote for push and pull operations.

 - **Commands**, **subcommands**, and **options:** Git operations are performed using commands such as `git push` and `git pull`. `git` is the command, and `push` or `pull` is the subcommand.
 The subcommand specifies the operation you want Git to perform.
 Commands are frequently accompanied by options, which are predceded by hyphens (-) or double hyphens (--) — for example, `git reset --hard`.

-- **Workflow:** a task or (more often) sequence of tasks, typically involving both human interactions and software automation.
-One goal in designing workflows is to automate processes as much as possible.

 Once more, don't get too hung up on the details.
 These terms and others such as "push" and "pull" will make more sense shortly.
 But you have to start somewhere, and you might find it helpful to come back and review this glossary terms after you have completed this module.